NQCP/osprojecttemplate/README.md

 ```

 You will be asked to enter some information about your project.
 After that the project will be created.

+- directory_name: The name of the directory.
+This will be the name of the folder contaning documentation, configuration files and a subfolder (package_name) containing the python files.
+Use CamelCase.
+- package_name: The name of the package.
+This will be the name of the folder and the name of the package.
+Remember to only use small letters.
+- package_description: A short description of the package.
+- author: Your name or the name of the author of the package.
+- author_email: Your email address.
+- copyrigh: Your name or the name of the orginasation which have the copyright to the package.
+- a_start: a workaround to get the project to work with GitHub actions.
+So just press enter to accept the default answers.
+- a_end: a workaround to get the project to work with GitHub actions.
+So just press enter to accept the default answers.

 Note that the project will be created in the current directory.
-Further, note that the last two questions are a workaround to get the project to work with GitHub actions.
-So just press enter to accept the default answers.

 Second you need to make a Repo on GitHub and push the project to it.
 To push the project to GitHub,